alonitac/DevOpsMay22/tutorials/14_k8s_basics.md

 ## Start the Minikube cluster and dashboard

-The Minikube cluster can be started by `minikube start --driver-docker`
+The Minikube cluster can be started by `minikube start --driver=docker`

 The Kubernetes Dashboard allows you to get easily acclimated to your new cluster.